farblos/yet-another-teensy-makefile/README.md

 - Keeps all that information overridable at different levels of granularity

+- Handles the assembler files that come in recent Teensy core libraries

 - Comes with instructions and procedures to set up a minimum Teensy development environment from a full Arduino and Teensyduino installation